 Resultingly, resources and training regarding child sex trafficking may be, or become, available for use by child welfare.
-However, establishment of the task force is discretionary, making such training contingent on its creation, and North Dakota law does not statutorily require individuals employed by child welfare to receive the training.
+However, establishment of the human trafficking commission is discretionary, making such training contingent on its creation and continued operation, and North Dakota law does not statutorily require individuals employed by child welfare to receive the training.

 6.1.1 Recommendation: Statutorily mandate statewide training for child welfare agencies on identification and response to child sex trafficking.
+(See Issue Brief 6.1.)